Lufthansa, IAG to enter exclusive bmi talks-sources

-LONDON/FRANKFURT German airline Lufthansa (LHAG.DE) will enter exclusive talks to sell British carrier bmi to International Airlines Group (ICAG.L) in the next few days as rival bidder Virgin Atlantic struggles to raise funds, two people close to the deal said on Thursday.
+LONDON/FRANKFURT Nov 3 German airline Lufthansa will enter exclusive talks to sell British carrier bmi to International Airlines Group in the next few days as rival bidder Virgin Atlantic struggles to raise funds, two people close to the deal said on Thursday.

 "The process has accelerated and gained fresh momentum.
 The start of exclusive talks -- most likely with British Airways parent IAG -- is expected in the next few days," a source close to the sale process told Reuters.